marilenabudan/PoseNet_Tracking/README.md

 ## THE GAME

 The main objective of the game is to collect golden collectives with the nose.
 There will only be one collectible at a time in the screen: once you collect a collectible object, another one will appear in a random position.
-Moreover, if you "press" the pink button with any of your wrists, the shape of the next collectibles will change to a flat golden cube.
+At the beginning, collectibles will be golden coins.
+Moreover, the shape of the next collectibles can be changed by "pressing" the pink button with any of your wrists.
+There are two possible shapes: a golden coin or a golden flat cube.

 ## OBJECTS OF THE SCENE